Enabling Docker Layer Caching

-If your application is distributed as a Docker image, you probably know that this image consists of layers.
-In addition, it’s usually the top layers that end up changing.
+If your application is distributed as a Docker image, the image consists of layers that generally change more frequently toward the bottom of the

 - setup_remote_docker: reusable: true # default - false exclusive: true # default - true

-reusable: true, CircleCI will try to reuse your Remote Docker Environment; every layer you built in a previous job will be accessible there.
-We do our best to reuse the previous environment when we can, but in some cases your job may find itself in a clean environment, even if you’ve specified
+true, CircleCI will try to reuse your Remote Docker Environment.
+That is, every layer you built in a previous job will be accessible in the remote environment and CircleCI will attempt to reuse the previous environment when it is possible.
+However, in some cases your job may run in a clean environment, even if the configuration specifies

-If you run many parallel jobs for the same project, and each job requests a reusble environment, all of them will be provided with a Remote Docker Environment.
-However, not all of them will have cached layers, although this behavior is subject to change over the course of the Beta.
+If you run many parallel jobs for the same project, and each job requests a reusable environment, all of them will be provided with a Remote Docker Environment.
+However, not all of the jobs will have cached layers, although this behavior is subject to change in a future update.

 The second option (

-exclusive: true, your job is guaranteed to have an exclusive Remote Docker Environment that other jobs can’t access.
+true are guaranteed to have an exclusive Remote Docker Environment that other jobs cannot access.

-exclusive: false, a project’s parallel jobs will be able to share the same Remote Docker Environment.
+false, the project’s parallel jobs will be able to share the same Remote Docker Environment.
 This method lets you reduce the chances of receiving a Remote Docker Environment without a cache.
 If you choose this option, ensure that your project can handle concurrent operations in Docker Engine.

 For example, if you build images with mutable tags like

-latest, then a shared Docker environment could be a bad idea.
-With
+latest, then a shared Docker environment could have undesireable results.
+When

-exclusive: false, we only allow 2 parallel jobs to use the same Docker environment.
+false, CircleCI only allows two parallel jobs to use the same Docker environment.